 The idea behind “Lines to Corners” is a simple one: frame scenes so that lines point to one or more corners.
 Sometimes what goes to corners is not lines but things in a line.
 Below are some images using “Lines to Corners”.

 Eric Kim has an interesting discussion of diagonals.
 He favors images with one line on the diagonal and a second line perpendicular to it:

 Unless noted otherwise, these photos are copyrighted by Danny N. Schweers.

 Sample Images, Lines to Corners

 ABOVE: Maine Seashore, copyright 2022 by Kathy Buckalew.
 Kathy frequently posts to Instagram and Facebook.
 Used by permission.
-Is the horizon line 1/3 down from the top?
-If so, this is also an example of the Rule of Thirds.

 Lines to Corners used in a big way here, from the upper left to lower right.
 There is also a more subtle, shorter line coming from the upper right, pointing to the top glass.
 Lines do not need to be on the diagonal.